 Not everyone wants complete strangers in their house so rather than have someone stay under the same roof, we are providing another solution which gives both parties complete independence.
 And that is our Hideout House garden annexes which are essentially a hotel room with bedroom/shower/bath/WC and small kitchen and dining area.
 When they are not rented out to paying guests, our customers then use them as a spare guest room or for children’s sleep-overs.
 We can work with you on the financial aspects to show you your potential return on investment.

 Research shows that the consistently best renters on Airbnb are those properties who are offering something that is that bit different (or quirky) to the bog standard room in a house.
-Location and setting of course are important too.
+For garden annexe rental location and setting are important too.

 Some of our garden annexes have hot tubs on the front decking area – when we sell these to holiday parks and glamping sites, they easily out-perform any other lodge or accommodation unit in terms of the level and financial yield of bookings.

-If you undertake a bit of research on the Airbnb website, you will see an increasing amount of self-contained garden annexes rented out as pods, cabins, shepherd’s huts, lodges etc.
+If you undertake a bit of research on the Airbnb website, you will see an increasing amount of self-contained garden annexe rental – rented out as pods, cabins, shepherd’s huts, lodges etc.

 As we are now living longer, many of us will be confronted with what the dilemma of what to do to look after our elderly loved ones.
 We currently have the following options – put them into a care home, buy a property in a retirement village, have them live with you in your home or recruit an at home service care provider.
 These options all have their various advantages and disadvantages and a lot depends on the financial circumstances, age and existing mental and physical capabilities (or disabilities) of your parents.